TanStack/router/docs/framework/react/decisions-on-dx.md

 ## Tanstack Router's origin story

-It's important remember that Tanstack Router's origins stem from [Nozzle.io](https://nozzle.io)'s need for a client-side routing solution that offered a first-in-class _URL Search Parameters_ experience without compromising on the **_type-safety_** that was required to power its complex dashboards.
+It's important to remember that Tanstack Router's origins stem from [Nozzle.io](https://nozzle.io)'s need for a client-side routing solution that offered a first-in-class _URL Search Parameters_ experience without compromising on the **_type-safety_** that was required to power its complex dashboards.

-And so, from Tanstack Router's very inception, every facet of it's design was meticulously thought out to ensure that its type-safety and developer experience were second to none.
+And so, from Tanstack Router's very inception, every facet of its design was meticulously thought out to ensure that its type-safety and developer experience were second to none.

 ## How does Tanstack Router achieve this?